-At UBC, I will be teaching on the Manufacturing Engineering programme, where I will draw on my experiences in understanding materials and manufacturing processes from my research activities to inform my teaching.
+At UBC, I teach on the Manufacturing Engineering programme, where I draw on my experiences in understanding materials and manufacturing processes from my research activities to inform my teaching.

-I am also active in understanding and taking down barriers restricting the participation of people in engineering and science, particularly with a focus on understanding issues affecting 2SLGBTQ+ folx.
+I am also active in understanding and taking down barriers restricting the participation of people in engineering and science, particularly with a focus on understanding issues affecting 2SLGBTQ+ folk.

 MANU 480 Advanced Manufacturing Processes II

 For the most up-to-date list of publications I have collaborated on, pleases see my Google Scholar profile.